infou012/Verification/README.md

-# funWithcoq : svp class exercises at upmc and others

-#TODO: consistency of heyting arithmetic
+# Formal Proof using Coq from classes at UPMC and Diderot